123alex-png/tmp_repo/utrace/README.md

-# SimpleAttach
+# Utrace

-SimpleAttach is a project that uses gdb to hook processes and generate logs.
+Utrace is a project that aims to provide a platform for data generation for UOS.

 ## Table of Contents